skogsbaer/sum-product/sum-product-en.md

 ```

 Again, this example emphasizes the need to separate between the *data model* in
-the software and *encodings* in a databases or serialization formats,
+the software and *encodings* in a database or serialization formats,
 and use an anti-corruption layer between them as necessary.

 ## Sums and Products and the Open/Closed Principle